custom-components/nordpool/README.md

 # Price Analyzer based on Nordpool Prices for Home Assistant
-#### Shamelessly based on a fork from https://github.com/custom-components/nordpool, as i don't know Python.
+Shamelessly based on a fork from the wonderful https://github.com/custom-components/nordpool

 If you like this, you can [buy me a beer](http://paypal.me/erlendsellie) or a [Ko-fi](https://ko-fi.com/erlendsellie).

 If you like being in control of your electricity usage, sign up for Tibber using my my referral link, and get 50 EUR off smart home gadgets in their store:
 [https://invite.tibber.com/yuxfw0uu](https://invite.tibber.com/yuxfw0uu)

+PriceAnalyzer keeps your energy bill down, by analyzing the prices from Nordpool, and provides you sensors to automatically control your climate entities and hot water heater.

+###PriceAnalyzerSensor
 Price Analyzer creates sensor a with the recommended temperature correction for your thermostats, based on todays and tomorrows prices, between 1 and -1 degrees celcius.
 This is meant to work kind of like Tibbers smart control for thermostats.
 If the price is going up in an hour or two, it will boost the thermostat.
 If there is a peak, or the price is falling soon, the thermostat will 'cool down a bit' to save power.